Curriculum and Instruction (CI)

 CI 4325.
 Classroom Management and Teacher-Student Relationships.

-Course will focus on classroom management theories and models.
+This course will focus on classroom management theories and models.
 Personal philosophy, beliefs, and style of teaching will be examined as they relate to the various methods of classroom management, student discipline, and teacher-student relationships.
-Prerequisite: A minimum 2.75 overall GPA and departmental approval.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+Prerequisite: Admittance to Educator Preparation Program and 2.75 Overall GPA and Departmental approval.

 CI 4332.
 Secondary Teaching: Curriculum and Technology.